mikependon/RepoDB/RepoDb.Docs/bulk-operation-edge-cases.md

 # Edge Case on Bulk Operations

-In RepoDb, the bulk operations are not just the normal bulk operations.
-They are addressing some very important edge-cases that many ORMs in .NET space did not solved.
+It is quite important for us to relay to you the edge-cases that is being addressed by the bulk operations embedded in this library.
+We strongly believe that the bulk operations in RepoDb library are addressing the use-cases that is mainly not solved by other ORMs.

-## Parameters
+## Call Parameters

+This is pertained to the simplicity of the invocations when calling the bulk operations.
 All the bulk operations (i.e: [BulkInsert](https://repodb.net/operation/bulkinsert), [BulkUpdate](https://repodb.net/operation/bulkupdate), [BulkDelete](https://repodb.net/operation/bulkdelete) and [BulkMerge](https://repodb.net/operation/bulkmerge)) are accepting different kind of parameters.

-#### DataReader
+#### Via DataReader

 ```csharp
 using (var sourceConnection = new OracleConnection("OracleConnectionString"))